Regulatory Compliance: Benefits and Best Practices to Keep Your Business Safe [+ Checklist]

 Who it applies to: The healthcare sector

-The Health Insurance Portability and Accountability Act (HIPAA) is a 1996 federal statute that created standards for protecting patient health information.
+The Health Insurance Portability and Accountability Act (HIPAA) is a 1996 federal statute that mandates standards for protecting patient health information.
 All healthcare organizations must follow cybersecurity practices and run risk assessments to comply with HIPAA.

 The healthcare sector is the seventh most frequent target of cyberattacks, so organizations within the sector need to be vigilant.